dezdem0na/accp-cheatsheet/README.md

 - **Bucket policies** allow you to control access to entire buckets.
 - You can use **ACLs** to grant basic read/write permissions to other AWS accounts.
 - A customer has set up an Amazon S3 bucket and wants to limit access to specific users: You can add a bucket access policy directly to an Amazon S3 bucket to grant IAM users access permissions for the bucket and the objects in it.
 While you can control access to a bucket with user policies, this is not the most efficient way to achieve this.
+- Usecase: You have decided to use the **AWS Cost and Usage Report** to track your EC2 Reserved Instance costs:
+	- You cannot store the Cost and Usage Report in a bucket owned by AWS.
+ 	- You can use Cost and Usage Reports to publish your AWS billing reports to an S3 bucket you own.

 ### Advantages of Amazon Cloud (Benefits)
 - Replace upfront capital expenses with low variable costs.
 (Trade capital expense for variable expense)